 Figure EU.1-14 depicts the cumulative distribution of latency.
 This differs from the CDF charts shown previously for download and upload throughput as it does not display the percentage of advertised figures.
-This is because ISPs generally don't advertised latency for their broadband products (except in very exceptional cases), is it can vary wildly depending on the host the user is communicating with.
+This is because ISPs generally do not advertise latency for their broadband products (aside from exceptional cases), as latency can vary wildly depending on the host the user is communicating with.
 This CDF chart and all others that follow it will instead show the actual value unless stated otherwise.

-Figure EU.1-14 shows cable and FTTx technologies have similar distributions of latency across its consumers, as was the case in March 2012, with xDSL also exhibiting a wider distribution.
-The CDF plot below also proves latency during this report's testing period is considerably lower than in March 2012, with 60% of cable and FTTx consumers seeing latencies of approximately 20ms or less in October 2013, as opposed to 25ms in the previous measurement period.
-It is expected for cable and FTTx to experience lower latency compared to xDSL technology as they are less affected by the length of the "last-mile" cable than xDSL, with 60% of xDSL consumers receive 50ms or less.
+Figure EU.1-14 shows cable and FTTx technologies have similar distributions of latency across its consumers, as was the case in October 2013. xDSL technology again exhibits a comparatively wider distribution, reflecting the behaviour of download throughput.
+The CDF plot below also shows that latency during this report's testing period is very close to what it was in October 2013, with 60% of cable and FTTx consumers experiencing latency of up to 17ms and 20ms respectively.
+It is expected behavior for cable and FTTx to experience lower latency compared to xDSL technology as they are less affected by the length of the "lastmile" cable than xDSL, with 60% of xDSL consumers experience 37ms or less.
+However, this is a significant improvement for xDSL technology, with 60% of consumers previously receiving 50ms or less.

-Figure EU.1-14: Cumulative Distribution of Latency, by technology c.1.5 Packet Loss
+Figure EU.1-14: Cumulative Distribution of Latency, by technology

+C.1.5 Packet Loss

-Figure EU.1-15 and Figure EU.1-16 show the average packet loss over the peak and 24-hour periods split by access technology. xDSL exhibits the largest level of packet loss across both time periods compared to all other technologies.
-Both FTTx and xDSL also experience a large increase in packet loss during the peak period of 0.17 and 0.15 percentage points respectively.
-In contrast, cable experiences a very small increase in packet loss during peak hours.
-Packet loss for xDSL and Cable technology is slightly lower during this testing period compared to March 2012 during the peak period and vice-versa for FTTx.
+Figure EU.1-15 and Figure EU.1-16 show the average packet loss over the peak and 24-hour periods split by access technology. xDSL exhibits the largest level of packet loss across both time periods compared to all other technologies as well as a significantly larger change between the peak and 24-hour periods.
+In contrast, cable and FTTx experience a very small increase in packet loss during peak hours.
+Packet loss for xDSL and FTTx technology is lower during this testing period compared to October 2013, with FTTx exhibiting a significant improvement.